Helghast Cosplay Guide (Killzone): Step-By-Step

 - Welding goggles

-Put the glue and the LED lights together using super glue.
-Be careful not to get this on your skin.
-Put your helmet together the same way as instructed in Hal2_Norad’s helmet but you have to make sure that when you turn your LED light goggles, don’t turn them on for too long as to hurt your eyes.
+Put the goggles and the LED lights together using super glue.
+Be careful not to get this on your skin obviously.
+Put your helmet together the same way as instructed in Hal2_Norad’s helmet but you have to make sure that when you turn on your LED light goggles, don’t turn them on for too long or you can risk hurting your eyes.

 III.
 SAY CHEESE!